galtman5/kocha/README.md

 Kocha is a language learning webapp for Japanese kanji.
-Simpyl input the kanji you know, click go and a sentence will appear with only those kanji.
+Input the kanji you know, click go and a sentence will appear with only those kanji.

 https://kocha.herokuapp.com/